hajirushi/Group-Project-2/README.md

 ![image](https://github.com/DylanLaddUGA/Group-Project-2/assets/163002852/e9dc0b9f-6da4-4477-b69c-36b2ab8b757f)

+The second graph presents a visual representation of arrests categorized by race, with a notable observation being that the demographic accounting for the highest number of criminal incidents is black individuals, particularly in the category of assault offenses.
+These findings hold significant importance as they shed light on widespread issues like structural disadvantages, social disorganization, and lack of resources within these communities.

 # Question 2 Explained
 Does the borough and covid have an impact on the number of crimes that take place?